Why Cub Scouting?

 Class B t-shirts are provided by the Pack.

 Class A uniforms - shirt, pants, cap, neckerchief, slide, belt - can be purchased at the Northern Virginia Scout Shop - 5232 Port Royal Rd, North Springfield, VA 22151.
-Also, there are two new pop-up Scout Shops.
-One is in Dulles Town Center, near the Starbucks in the event area, and will be open until October 27, 2024.
-The other is in Fair Oaks Mall, above the Apple Store near the center area, and will be open until November 10, 2024.
+Check for temporary pop-up Scout Shops near you on the Scout Shop Store Locator.

 What kind of activities do you do?